 You don't need a lawyer in order to file incorporation paperwork, but you may need professional consultation on some of the related matters.
 Nothing in this article should be construed as tax, legal, or accounting advice.
 Make sure to consult licensed professionals when it comes to getting specific advice for your situation.

 To create the corporation you file Articles of Incorporation with the Secretary of State.
-The filing fee is $165.
 You'll need a company name that's available to use.
 You'll need to know which of several types of corporation you're choosing, your corporate address, and who's your Registered Agent.
 Also you'll need to state how many shares you're authorizing the corporation to issue, and perhaps the number of shareholders, depending on type of corporation chosen.

 Outside of the filing itself, you'll need your Federal Tax ID Number (EIN) from the IRS.
 You'll need to know who your corporate officers are, and any directors.
 You'll need an initial Board of Directors meeting to adopt bylaws, which are not filed with the state but kept in your own records, and to appoint officers, who are not required to be listed in the articles of incorporation.

-Within 90 days of incorporating you have to file your first annual Statement of Information.
-You will file this with the State of Alabama.
-It costs a filing fee of $25.
+Once incorporated you will have to file your first Annual Report with the State of Alabama.
+There is a fee to file the Annual Report.
 This document lists your corporation’s directors and officers.
 Consult your accountant or tax attorney for advice on Alabama taxation.

 The General Stock Corporation is the most common corporation type.
 General Stock Corporations have an unlimited potential number of shareholders.
 You can choose to be a Close Corporation as well, which sets a limit in the articles on the number of shareholders you can have (cannot exceed 35).
 A Professional Corporation is also mandated by the State of Alabama for certain professionals.